HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/docker-security/seccomp.md

 ### Seccomp-bpf

-This mode allows f**iltering of system calls using a configurable policy** implemented using Berkeley Packet Filter rules.
+This mode allows **filtering of system calls using a configurable policy** implemented using Berkeley Packet Filter rules.

 {% code title="seccomp_bpf.c" %}
 ```c